Pakistan Cricket Board: Committees

-A third ad hoc committee under Javed Burki took charge of BCCP affairs in January 1994 and made a new constitution including giving a new name, the Pakistan Cricket Board (P.C.B.)
+A third ad hoc committee under Javed Burki took charge of BCCP affairs in January 1994 and made a new constitution including giving it a new name, the Pakistan Cricket Board (P.C.B.).
 It introduced a chairman and chief executive.

-After taking heavy criticism on the grounds of corruption and match fixing, the Board was taken over by a fourth Ad Hoc Committee formed on 17 July 1999 which remains in place despite undertakings from Musharraf to bring it to an end.
+After heavy accusations of corruption and match fixing, the Board was taken over by a fourth Ad Hoc Committee formed on 17 July 1999 which remains in place despite undertakings from Musharraf to bring it to an end.
 The Pakistan Cricket Board re-emerged by taking the initiative to sponsor the hugely successful 2004 tour of Pakistan by their rivals India.
-The Pakistan Cricket Board has competed and has associated itself with the Twenty20 cricket form and has also proven popular and hopes to similarly revive popular interest in domestic games.
-However, Pakistan's early exit from the 2007 World Cup cast a shadow and later Dr. Nasim Ashraf's resigned at the end of 2008.
+The Pakistan Cricket Board's association with, and participation in the Twenty20 cricket form also proved popular and it hoped to similarly revive popular interest in domestic games.
+However, Pakistan's early exit from the 2007 World Cup cast a shadow and later Dr. Nasim Ashraf resigned at the end of 2008.

 Ejaz Butt was named the PCB Chairman in October 2008.
 Zaka Ashraf took over from Butt in October 2011.

 On 28 May 2013, Zaka Ashraf was suspended as PCB Chairman by Islamabad High Court due to a dubious election.
 The newly sworn in Government of Nawaz Sharif named Najam Sethi as acting PCB Chairman.
 On 15 October 2013, the governing council of the Pakistan Cricket Board was dissolved by the Prime Minister of Pakistan, Nawaz Sharif, and an interim five man management committee was named consisting of acting chairman Najam Sethi‚ Shahryar Khan, two former players (Zaheer Abbas and Haroon Rasheed, and former team manager Naveed Cheema.

 On 15 January 2014, Zaka Ashraf was reinstated as PCB Chairman.
 The PML-N Government was unhappy with the reinstatement (since Ashraf was a PPP appointee), and this led to Ashraf's sacking.
 In February, PCB Governing Board was dissolved and an eight-member management committee (comprising Shakil Sheikh, Shaharyar Khan, Zaheer Abbas, Iqbal Qasim, Naveed Akram Cheema, Yusaf Naseem Khokar and Faridullah Khan, the secretary IPC).
 Najam Sethi was elected as chairman by the management committee.